 Despite its distance from civilization, the Valley of Balls somehow manages to attract travelers from all over with its mystery.
 People with their own eyes want to see the huge round stones strewn throughout this steppe region.
 The scientific term for the formation of these balls is called “concretion.”

 Scientist are to this day still puzzled about the derivation of the Balls; perhaps, this is somehow in connection with the deep-water currents of the ancient ocean?
 Or maybe it is just a trick from an alien species from outer space, who knows?
 Anyway there is something really mystical about these places that we would like you to experience!

-The Aktobe region also has its own outer planet landscapes – this is a chalky plateau by the name of Aktolagai.
-This is a must visit location, here you can find real ancient sharks teeth!
-Aktolagai’s chalky plateau is spread out through the south to the north in the Aktobe area.
-A section of the mountain ridges are located in the Atyrau region; but most of the ridges occupy the Aktobe area.
-Also at this site you find the Emba River flowing from the west running parallel to Aktolagai.
-On the one side of Aktolagai is the edge of the Alshynsai sands and on the other side is the Togalai sands.
+The Aktobe Province also has its own outer planet landscapes – this is a chalky plateau by the name of Aktolagay.
+This is a must-visit location, here you can find real ancient sharks' teeth!
+Aktolagay Plateau is spread out through the south to the north in the Aktobe Province.
+A part of the mountain ridges are located in the Atyrau Province.
+Also at this site you find the Emba River flowing from the west running parallel to Aktolagay.
+On the one side of Aktolagay is the edge of the Alshynsay sands and on the other side is the Togalay sands.

-This mountain is called by the locals, “the Mountain of the Holy Elder Bek,” who lived in a cave on the top of Bektau-ata Mountain.
+This mountain is called by the locals, “the Mountain of the Holy Elder Bek,” who lived in a cave on the top of the Bektau Ata Mountain.

 Red, white, pink, and blue landscapes of Kazakhstan will not allow you to stay indifferent!
 Before you make a journey be sure that you stock up on drinking water, and charge your digital devices to the fullest.
 May the sun be on your face and the winds on your back, and live the adventures that you want to have!